 In graduate courses each student will be provided with an opportunity to demonstrate required knowledge and/or skill competencies.
-These knowledge and skill competencies will be assessed as delineated in course syllabi.
+How these knowledge and skill competencies will be assessed is delineated in each course syllabus.
 ASHA has specified that in order to be eligible for a CF, the student must achieve a level of 80% or better on each knowledge-and-skill competency standard.
 Regardless of the course grade, if the student does not achieve required competencies, one additional opportunity to demonstrate this knowledge and/or skill competency will be provided.
 If the student does not pass the competency a second time, further course of action will be determined by the MS SLP program and may result in dismissal from the program.
 If a student fails to demonstrate competency, the Certification for Clinical Practice Verification by Program Director Form required for ASHA certification will not be signed regardless of an acceptable course/clinic grade.